 7. Admirals Club, Terminal 5

 The Admirals Club lounge, Terminal 5, is nice looking with artwork on the walls and autumnal grey, brown, and red hues in the decor.
-Parts of the ceiling have intricate designs and there are cool paper airplane designs made out of metal, stuck on some of the walls.
-There is all sorts of seating along with business pods to work at connected to a printer, and there are loads of charging and USB points.
+Parts of the ceiling have intricate designs, and there are cool paper airplane designs made out of metal stuck on some of the walls.
+There are all sorts of seating along with business pods to work at connected to a printer, and there are loads of charging and USB points.

 The cold buffet is similar to the options in the Terminal 4 lounge, with breakfast which includes bread, bagels, smoked salmon, salad, cold cuts, cheeses, cut fruit, etc. Later in the day, there are complimentary light bites which include tomatoes, carrots, olives, and edamame, as well as pasta salad, chips, and chicken.
-There’s also made-to-order guacamole from 3 – 6 pm, and avocado toast with prosciutto in the morning.
+There’s also made-to-order guacamole and avocado toast with prosciutto in the morning.